-Ethos is the property that determines our moral conduct.

 91. The concept of sacrifice of self-interest may manifest, in the form of civicism or our various expectations.

-92. Usually, the commitment imposed is not necessarily, an indicator of an inadequate influence.
+92. Usually, the commitment imposed is not necessarily, an indicator of an inadequate influence that has manifested.

 93. We can debate the concept of deontology and compare it to the intimation of our devoirs.

-94. What we would presumably discover is the pragmatism of that realisation.
+94. What we would presumably discover is the pragmatism of that decisive realisation.

-95. This would conclude a ratiocinatory observation of what duty constitutes.
+95. This would conclude a ratiocinatory observation of what duty constitutes in essence.

 96. In the broader concept, the traditions we uphold are periodically attached to this obeisance.